 By Amy Julia Harris and Shoshana Walter

-For more than a year, we have been investigating drug and alcohol rehab programs that offer a tantalizing promise: freedom from addiction for free.
+For more than three years, we have been investigating drug and alcohol rehab programs that offer a tantalizing promise: freedom from addiction for free.

 Now we need your help to keep the investigation going.

-At each rehab we dug into, we found unique problems: Former chicken executives who created a rehab to provide chicken plants with labor.
-A judge who had participants do his yard work.
+At each rehab we dug into, we found unique problems: Former chicken executives who created a rehab to provide chicken processing plants with labor.
+A judge who had participants do his yardwork.
 Fortune 500 companies and powerful politicians reaping the benefits of the cheap labor.
-Participants put to work as caregivers in an assisted living facility, dispensing the very drugs that landed them in rehab.
+Participants put to work as caregivers at an assisted living facility, dispensing the very drugs that landed them in rehab.

 Do you have experience with a work-based rehab?
 Share your story.

 If you have any questions, please reach out to Byard Duncan, our engagement reporter.
 He can be reached at email@example.com.